 e-Learning – Mental Health & Diabetes in Youth

-This fee-based course, developed in 2016, is for healthcare professionals and school teachers.
+This course, developed in 2016 and updated in 2019, is for healthcare professionals and school teachers.
 It may also interest parents of youth living with any type of diabetes.
 The course has been accredited by the Australian Diabetes Educators Association as a CPD course for their members.

 Genesis of the Course

 The comorbidity of diabetes and mental disorders in youth and the rising numbers of Type 2 cases bring new challenges for health care providers with respect to:

 - Delivery of disease self-management education for youth and their families;